Author: Susan Wanjiru

 4. Understand Safari Costs

 Safari prices can vary widely.
-Budget group safaris generally range from $100–$250 per day, mid-range options from $300–$700, and luxury or private safaris from $900–$2,000+ per day.
-Factors influencing cost include accommodation type, park fees, transport style and guide expertise.
-What truly matters is not just price, but the value and experience you receive.
+Budget group safaris generally range from $100 to $250 per day, mid range options from $300 to $700, and luxury or private safaris from $900 to $2,000 plus per day.
+These figures can change based on travel season, accommodation, transport style, park fees, and guide quality.

 5. Choose Between Group and Private Safaris